-1now when Mosiah had Done this he sen t out through all the land among all the people Desireing to know their will concerning who Should be their King
+now when Mosiah had Done this he sent out through all the land among all the people Desireing them to know their will concerning who Should be their King

 1Now when Mosiah had done this he sent out throughout all the land, among all the people, desiring to know their will concerning who should be their king.